 Non-owner car insurance is designed for individuals who often drive vehicles they don’t own.
 It provides liability coverage, which pays for property damage or bodily injuries you cause while driving someone else’s car.
 It offers financial protection and peace of mind, helping you avoid substantial, unexpected expenses should an accident occur.

-Non-owner car insurance is usually more affordable than regular car insurance, as it doesn’t cover your own vehicle.
-The premium varies based on your driving record, age and location.
+Non-owner car insurance is usually cheaper than standard car insurance since it doesn’t cover a Alabama driver’s vehicle.
+The cost varies depending on factors such as driving record, age, years of driving experience and location.

 - Non-owner car insurance costs an average of $32 a month in Alabama for the coverage limit of 25/50/25.